Goudla/all-the-plans-backend-poc/README.md

-# house-plan-scraper-webtasks
+# All the plans backend
-A group of webtasks for scraping house plans from New Zealand house building websites.
+This proof of concept consists of a group of webtasks for scraping house plans from New Zealand house building websites.
+It is currenly build using [webtask](https://webtask.io/) to keep infustructure cost to a minimum, but due to various rate limits it'll need to be migrated to something like [serverless](https://serverless.com/)

 Demos
 -----------